GoogleCloudPlatform/java-docs-samples/appengine-java8/endpoints-v2-guice/README.md

-# App Engine Standard & Google Cloud Endpoints Frameworks & Java
+# App Engine Standard & Google Cloud Endpoints Frameworks

-This sample demonstrates how to use Google Cloud Endpoints Frameworks using Java on App Engine Standard.
+This sample demonstrates how to use Google Cloud Endpoints Frameworks with Guice on App Engine Standard.

 ## Build with Maven